GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 - Facebook, Instagram and TikTok were all considered initially, but did not have the necessary data readily available.
 - Some members ran into issues with gaining Academic Twitter accounts to be able to access the Twitter API.
 - After gaining access to tweets our original goal of using the location of tweets was not possible due to most tweets not having geotag data
-- The Twitter API was very limited to the amount of data we could pull
+- The Twitter API was very limited to the amount of data we could pull.
+Alternative dataset will be needed.
 - Group ran into a machine learning natural language paradox, where we noticed an issue within our sentiment analysis.
 When analyzing tweets for Covid-19 Vaccination sentiment
 (pro/anti-vaccine) when running into a tweet such as “I hate anti-vaxxers”, this would return a negative sentiment when this person is actually pro-vaccine.
 - Using academic accounts only allows access back to 7 days of tweets.
 We could not get twitter's full archive search without having a twitter scholar account.